University of New England (Australia): Coat of arms

+Academic profile

-Research
+Research and publications

 UNE undertakes fundamental and applied research in many disciplines.
 Its scholars and scientists have established international reputations through their contributions in areas such as rural science, agricultural economics, educational administration, linguistics and archaeology.
 Collaborative research with other institutions includes projects with the CSIRO and the high-profile Cooperative Research Centres.
 Through its research UNE seeks to assist in the economic, social and cultural advancement of Australia and in the advanced training of undergraduate and postgraduate students.

 UNE's principal research flagship is animal genetics and livestock breeding, which is serviced by the Animal Genetics and Breeding Unit (AGBU) and delivered commercially by the Agricultural Business Research Institute (ABRI).